LewdLeah/Localized-Languages/README.md

 ## Permission
 LoLa is both free and open-source for anyone to use within their own scenarios or scripts, even including published works.
 You have my full permission to use, copy, or modify LoLa.
 Please enjoy! ❤️
 ## Scenario Script Installation Guide
-0. COME BACK LATER because LoLa is still in beta; it can't be installed yet...so ignore the steps below lol
 1. Use the [AI Dungeon website](https://aidungeon.com/) on PC (or view as desktop if mobile-only)
 2. [Create a new scenario](https://help.aidungeon.com/faq/what-are-scenarios) or edit one of your existing scenarios
 3. Open the `DETAILS` tab at the top while editing your scenario